 The batik business in Makassar, on the island of South Sulawesi, is just getting started.
-The traditional batik of Makassar is now available in a wide range of colors, designs, and themes.
-One of Makassar's most distinctive batiks, the Lontara Balla Sari batik, is on display.
+The traditional Makassar costume in batik design is now available in a wide range of colors, designs, and themes.
+One of Makassar's most distinctive batik attire, the Lontara Balla Sari batik, is on display.

-The Lontara batik is a sort of Bugis Makassar batik that is distinctive of South Sulawesi and has a motif of the Lontara script.
+The Lontara batik is a Bugis Makassar batik that is distinctive of South Sulawesi and has a motif of the Lontara script.
 It is also known as Lontara batik.

 Four ethnic groups in South Sulawesi are thought to be represented by the unique and elegant shape of the Lontara script.
-These groups are the Bugis, the Makassar, the Toraja, and the Mandar, all of whom speak the script in their own languages.
+All of these groups speak the script in their languages:

-When the lontara motif first appeared on the scene in Makassar batik, it was motivated by a wish to preserve the lontara writing.
-It goes without saying that the ultimate objective is to make the future generation more familiar with and knowledgeable about the Londa script.
+When the Lontara motif first appeared on the scene in Makassar batik, it was motivated by a wish to preserve the lontara writing.
+The ultimate objective is to make the future generation more familiar with and knowledgeable about the Londa script.

-Andi Aisyah, Jenny, is a businesswoman who was instrumental in the development of the lontara batik motif.
+Andi Aisyah, Jenny, is a businesswoman who was instrumental in developing the lontara batik motif in traditional costume.
 With the assistance of four of her workers, Aisyah has been refining her lontara batik technique since 2013.
 Written batik and batik clothing are among the batik goods that are made.
-Lontara batik has also been successfully exported to other countries.
+Lontara batik costume has also been successfully got the license to export to other countries.

 The International Market for Makassarese Batik

-Since 2009, the history of the evolution of batik has been documented by the United Nations Educational, Scientific, and Cultural Organization (UNESCO), and batik has become the national symbol of Indonesia.
-In Indonesia, there are many different batik designs to choose from, like giant clouds, flora and fauna, characters, and many more.
-Batik has also spread around the world, as seen by the popular Makassar Lontara script batik.
+Since 2009, the evolution of batik has been documented by the United Nations Educational, Scientific, and Cultural Organization (UNESCO), and batik has become the national image of Indonesia.
+Indonesia has many different batik designs, like giant clouds, flora and fauna, characters, and many more.
+Batik has also spread worldwide, as seen by the popular Makassar Lontara script batik.

-It is the Lontara script that is used, which is the traditional script of the Bugis and the Makassar peoples of Indonesia.
-According to historical documents, Lontara is a development of Kawi writing that was employed in the Indonesian archipelago during the 800s.
+The Lontara script is used, which is the traditional script of the Bugis and the Makassar peoples of Indonesia.
+According to historical documents, Lontara is a Kawi writing development employed in the Indonesian archipelago during the 800s.
 Because of the visual similarities between the two inscriptions, there is another theory that the lontara script is based on the Renjang script from South Sumatra, which has been proposed.

-The lontara style is one that reflects the four ethnic groups in South Sulawesi, including the Bugis, Makassar, Toraja, and Mandar, who are all known for using the script in their writing.
+The lontara style reflects the four ethnic groups in South Sulawesi, including the Bugis, Makassar, Toraja, and Mandar, who are all known for using the script in their writing.
 When the lontara motif first appeared on the scene in Makassar batik, it was motivated by a wish to preserve the lontara writing.
-The purpose is to familiarize the younger generation with the Lontara script so that they get more comfortable with and comprehend it later on.
+The purpose is to familiarize the younger generation with the Lontara script so that they get more comfortable and comprehend it later.

-The lontara script motif itself is still difficult to implement, as the lontara script itself contains rules and requirements for writing that must be followed.
-When the Lontara script is written in a different way than it was originally intended to be written, the meaning of the original writing might be changed as well.
-Makassar batik is known for its use of only lontara script motifs and no other motifs.
+The lontara script motif itself still needs to be implemented, as the lontara script itself contains rules and requirements for writing that must be followed.
+When the Lontara script is written differently than it was initially intended to be written, the free meaning of the original writing might also change.
+Makassar batik is known for using only lontara script motifs and no other motifs.

-Lontara batik, also known as "written batik," is a type of textile that is created by writing.
-Until recently, Lontara batik was only available for purchase in foreign countries, especially the English speaking countries.
+Lontara batik, or "written batik," is a textile created by writing.
+Until recent period of time, Lontara batik was only available for purchase in foreign countries, especially the English speaking countries.